COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Results

-For the sSFR, we also derived the estimates using the SOM.
-Figure \ref{fig:ssfr_obs} shows the predicted sSFR in all redshift bins, compared to the output of the SED fitting.
+For the sSFR, we also divided the predicted SFR by the predicted stellar mass.
+Figure \ref{fig:ssfr_obs} (see Appendix~\ref{ap:ssfr_estimation}) shows the predicted sSFR in all redshift bins, compared to the output of the SED fitting.
 More than $75\%$ of the data points have values within $1\sigma$ dex, indicating that the predictions are accurate for most of the data, as also reflected in the relatively low biases.
 However, the dispersion in the predictions is significant, as indicated by the large $\sigma_{\mathrm{NMAD}}$ and RMSE values, as well as the low Pearson's correlation coefficient.
-When the predicted SFR is divided by the predicted stellar mass to derive the sSFR, the comparison with the sSFR from the SED fitting does not change significantly.
-A similar pattern of dispersion is observed, though in the redshift bins $1.5-2.5$ and $2.5-3.5$, the $\sigma_{\mathrm{NMAD}}$ and biases slightly improve.

 In all redshift bins, both overestimation and underestimation occur at low and high sSFR values, respectively.
-In the redshift bin $0.1$–$0.8$, the large RMSE value ($1.002$) indicates a high level of dispersion and the bias is also high ($0.071$).
-In the redshift bin $0.8$–$1.5$, the Pearson correlation coefficient ($r = 0.771$) is slightly higher than in the other redshift bins.
-In the redshift range $1.5$–$2.5$, the lowest bias is observed, with a value of $0.007$, which is also reflected in the RMSE.
+In the redshift bin $0.1$–$0.8$, the large RMSE value ($1.189$) indicates a high level of dispersion and the bias is also high ($0.213$).
+In the redshift bin $0.8$–$1.5$, the Pearson correlation coefficient ($r = 0.725$) is slightly higher than in the other redshift bins.
+In the redshift range $1.5$–$2.5$, the lowest bias is observed, with a value of $-0.001$, which is also reflected in the RMSE.
 In the redshift bin $2.5$–$3.5$, the predictions are more dispersed, as indicated by a slightly higher outlier fraction.

-The last parameter we estimated with the SOM is age.
+The last parameter we estimated with the SOM is mass-weighted age.
 Figure~\ref{fig:age_obs} shows the predicted ages compared to the output of the SED fitting.
 About $70\%$ of the data fall within the $1\sigma$ dex range, although a large dispersion is still visible, which is evident in the low Pearson correlation coefficient ($0.5$).
 The bias is small, indicating that the average difference between predictions and references is minimal.
 Overestimation occurs at younger ages, while underestimation occurs at older ages.
-The predictions in the redshift bins $0.8-1.5$ and $1.5-2.5$ perform slightly better than those in the bins $0.1-0.8$ and $2.5-3.5$.

 To improve the alignment between SOM-predicted and LePhare-derived ages, we calculated age-dependent correction factors.
 These were derived by taking the median ratio of SOM to LePhare ages within bins of LePhare age.
 In Figure~\ref{fig:correction_factor}, each circle represents the correction factor for a specific age range.
 These factors were then interpolated across the entire age range and used to scale the SOM predicted ages accordingly.
 The corrected ages are shown in Figure~\ref{fig:age_obs_corr}, where $\sigma_{\mathrm{NMAD}}$, RMSE, and the Pearson correlation coefficient all show improvement, while the outlier fraction remains unchanged.
 However, a slight increase in bias is observed after correction.